Edualk12/virtualized-cybersecurity-lab-proxmox/attacks/Attack1.md

 ```

+#### Findings (mmap -p)
+Same as Before It was able to find the inputed ports (22,80,443) which for the majority of the hosts are closed.
+Except for pfsense default gateway.

  ### 3.)
 Perform Banner Grabbing
-- Commands used
+#### Commands used
   ```
-  nmap -O 192.168.35.0/24 (for os detection ) nmap -sV --script=banner 192.168.35.0/24 (for  service version detection)
+  nmap -sV --script=banner 192.168.35.0/24 (for  service version detection) nmap -O 192.168.35.0/24 (for os detection )
   ```

-- Findings
-- Screenshot
+#### Output (nmap -sV)

+This command scans all 254 active network hosts in the 192.168.35.0/24 subnet to identify open ports and determine their exact application names and software versions.
+It also extracts the raw welcome text ("banners") broadcasted by those services, creating a detailed profile that will instantly trigger alerts in security monitoring tools like Security Onion.

 ```
 ┌──(klaude㉿klaudekali)-[~]